PESTEL analysis for monitoring risks in your business environment

 “Risk is like fire: if controlled it will help you; if uncontrolled it will rise up and destroy you.”
 These words were spoken by Theodore Roosevelt more than a hundred years ago, but they are just as true today.
 However, “control” in this context does not mean that risks can be completely eliminated.
 In the case of many of the environmental risks that companies face, this would be totally impossible.Instead, risk management is about adapting dynamically to changing circumstances.
 To be resilient everywhere from the supply chain to the business as a whole, companies need a focused monitoring system that enables them to detect warning signals promptly.

-Risk factors that you should consider
+Environmental factors that you should consider

 In the abstract sense, all external factors that could affect a company can be viewed as environmental risks.In the PESTEL context, however, the emphasis is on the concrete physical environment.
 The following examples illustrate how environmental factors can affect organizations: